 In the modern scientific culture, the statement that the entropy and information are the same things is ubiquitous.
 For example the famous paper of Edwin T. Jaynes according to Google Scholar has been cited more than 5000 times.
 The list of books from Prof Gordon about the deep relationship between entropy and information in the biology is about 30 titles and I am pretty sure that one can find even more book along this line.

 On the other hand, if I consider my personal area of expertise: thermodynamics and experimental thermodynamics, information as such is not there.
 A simple example.
-Below is the Fe-C phase diagram as computed according to the CALPHAD approach (see for example ).
+Below is the Fe-C phase diagram as computed according to the CALPHAD approach (see for example , picture is used to be on www.calphad.com).
 The thermodynamic entropy has been employed, the information concept not.

 Hence we have an interesting situation.
 Everybody is convinced that the entropy is information but when we look at the thermodynamic research, the information is not there.
 How it could happen?
 As usual, a shoemaker has no shoes?